-At Cambian Devon School we have designed our curriculum with individuals' learning at the centre.
+At Cambian Great Dunmow School we have designed our curriculum with individuals' learning at the centre.
 We recognise that a curriculum needs to be broad, balanced and offer individuals opportunities to grow as individuals.
-We recognise that it is our responsibility to optimise learning opportunities throughout the school day - our individuals are learning all the time.
-Through a combination of learning techniques, we aim to ensure individuals enjoy learning and feel prepared for life after school.
-We also offer our individuals new and exciting experiences through a range of classroom based and out of school activities that are designed to build resilience, confidence and self-esteem.
+Through a combination of learning techniques, we aim to ensure individuals enjoy learning and feel prepared for life after school/college.
+We also offer our individuals new and exciting experiences through a range of classroom based and out of school/college activities that are designed to build resilience, confidence and self-esteem.
 We recognise that individuals should be challenged in their education - learning from failures and celebrating successes.
 We have designed our curriculum to be empowering, enabling individuals to develop their interpersonal skills, creativity and independence.
-All teachers and professionals engaged in teaching and learning activities are partners in learning and strive to continuously develop their skills and competencies for providing an appropriate range of strategies to inspire all our individuals.